Master Planning

 Clinical service plan

-The clinical services plan provides a clinical vision and service model that ensures efficient and effective use of our resources through innovative care models, integrated care delivery, and strategic growth.
+The clinical services plan provides a clinical vision and service model.
+It ensures efficient and effective use of our resources through innovative care models, integrated care delivery, and strategic growth.

-The Master Program defines the service delivery model that best reflects the evolving needs of patients, the community, and the changing healthcare landscape.
-It analyzes existing and potential new programs and services, taking into consideration volume growth and associated space projections, as well as operational and planning efficiencies.
-This includes understanding community needs, future staffing, and integration with the larger health service ecosystem (i.e., peer hospitals, Ontario Health teams, etc.).
+The Master Program defines the service delivery model that best reflects our evolving needs.
+This includes the needs of patients, the community and the changing healthcare landscape.
+It analyzes existing and potential new programs and services.
+It considers volume growth and associated space projections, as well as operational and planning efficiencies.
+This includes understanding community and future staffing needs.
+It also looks at how to integrate our services within the larger health service ecosystem, including peer hospitals and Ontario Health teams.

 Facility development plan

-The facility development plan outlines how Sinai Health will grow and develop its sites and building infrastructure to support future service delivery as outlined in the Master Program.
-It includes evaluating the condition and potential use of existing buildings and mechanical systems, as well as defining long-term development strategies for Sinai Health’s campuses and potential new acquisitions.
+The facility development plan outlines how Sinai Health will grow and develop its sites and building infrastructure.
+This growth will support future service delivery as outlined in the Master Program.
+It includes evaluating the condition and potential use of existing buildings and mechanical systems.
+It also as defines long-term development strategies for Sinai Health’s campuses and potential new acquisitions.

 The Detailed Planning stage transforms the project from concept to actionable design.
 It begins with Block Schematics, where the physical layout of the functional program is realized in preliminary designs.